Brief justification

 Determining the area of work and choosing the time of aerial photography

-The initial stage includes the definition of the area of aerial survey work.
+The initial stage includes the definition of the area and the timing of aerial filming.
 To do this, it is necessary to take into account the size of the territory, the type of terrain and the density of distribution of animals.
 The choice of the optimal time for shooting depends on the life cycle of the animals.
-Aerial photography should be performed during such a period of animal activity when the most complete air accounting can be performed.
+Shooting from a UAV should be carried out during such a period of animal activity when it is possible to perform the most complete accounting of them.

 The choice of drones, routes and heights of aerial photography

-The choice of UAV depends on the job specification.
-There are drones for detailed shooting of small areas and larger aircraft for covering large areas.
-Flight routes are laid out in such a way as to obtain the most complete and uniform coverage of the area without overlaps or large gaps.
-The altitude of the flight should provide both sufficient image resolution to detect animals, and provide a wide area circumference for a larger sample.
+The choice of drones depends on the job specification.
+There are UAVs for detailed shooting of small areas and larger aircraft to cover large areas.
+Flight routes are laid out in such a way as to obtain the most complete and uniform coverage of the area without large gaps.
+The altitude of the drone should provide both sufficient image resolution to detect animals and a wide area circumference for a representative sample.
+As a result, it allows you to get more accurate results when extrapolating data.

 Aerial photography of animals